 An Overview of the Panama Healthcare System

-Panama has a public healthcare system funded through taxes and operated by two government agencies, the Social Security Fund (known as Caja de Seguro Social, or CSS) and the Ministry of Health (known as Ministerio de Salud, or MINSA).
+Panama has a public healthcare system funded through taxes and operated by two government agencies, the Social Security Fund (Caja de Seguro Social, or CSS) and the Ministry of Health (Ministerio de Salud, or MINSA).
 MINSA operates public clinics called polyclinicas and regional hospitals that offer the public low-cost health services.
 CSS manages its public hospitals in Panama, which provide care for those paying into the government Social Security Fund through their payroll.
 Internationally recognized private hospitals operate alongside this system, where you can pay more for fast and exceptional care.

 Panama Healthcare System Pros & Cons